Ravernstal/gof2-bin-info/items.md

 | 59 | Consumption (shield injector) | |
 | 60 | Vossk item? | Value of 0x0 = false, 0x1 = true |

-In versions of the game which have both the Valkyrie and Supernova DLCs, there are 233 items defined in this file.
+## Notes

-Item names can be found in the lang files starting at index 1274.
+* Item names can be found in the lang files starting at index 1274.
+* There are 233 items defined in this file.
-This file is big-endian.
+* This file is big-endian.